In this article, we are going to discuss Annapurna Base Camp Weather September.

 Trekking is not only wandering alone in an uncharted wilderness but is also discovering the undiscovered & exploring the unexplored within you and your surroundings.
-The strong culture and unreserved friendliness of Nepalese people is the main binding force which makes you feel “yes!
+The strong culture and unreserved friendliness of Nepalese people is the main binding force that makes you feel “yes!
 I do belong here”.

 Most probably the second popular trekking route in Nepal, the Annapurna Base Camp, also known as Annapurna Sanctuary is full of colossal and magnificent mount ranges.
-It is also referred as a classic Himalayan trek.
+It is also referred to as a classic Himalayan trek.

 Within 12-14 days, you will have the experience of confronting an amazing vista of gigantic Annapurna (8,091m), Dhaulagiri (8,167m), Manaslu (8,163m), Machhapuchhre (6,693m), etc. the beautiful view of ranges, the barren scenery of Tibetan highland with a scattered settlement.

 Far away from dusty roads and city chaos, ABC trek offers a pure teahouse trekking adventure.
 With on and off trails & terrain, it gives you an adventurous experience.

 Before heading to this you should thoroughly know about its weather conditions, the best season to visit, climatic situations, temperature fluctuation, and many others.
 If you choose the perfect timing, you can fully experience the beauty of your destination.